I. DATES OF SALE The next sale is tentatively scheduled for MAY 2016.

 checks and money orders shall be made payable to SBC Tax Collector.
 A cash

-Street, San Bernardino, CA 92415.
+Lane, San Bernardino, CA 92415.
 All remittances shall be received by the Tax

 Collector no later than the termination deadline given above.

 To all persons seeking to redeem any tax-defaulted property: